-For the summer of 2018, Jhin received the Grogan Fellowship through the Flatley Center for Undergraduate Scholarly Engagement (CUSE) to research law and corporate decision-making at a law office in Chicago.
+In the summer of 2018, Jhin received the Grogan Fellowship through the Flatley Center for Undergraduate Scholarly Engagement (CUSE) to create a public health campaign at a law office in Chicago.
 As the team lead, she designed and produced a New York Times-sized broadsheet on the fatal effects of asbestos exposure on BP refinery employees.
-In the summer of 2017, Jhin taught English at Universidad Nacional del Altiplano in Peru for an International Summer Service Learning Program (ISSLP).
+In the summer of 2017, Jhin taught English at the Universidad Nacional del Altiplano in Peru for an International Summer Service Learning Program (ISSLP).

 Psychology of architecture, neuroscience, intrinsic motivation.